-- Complete the student self-evaluation portion of the report, attach a copy of their most recent curriculum vitae, and submit both to the department via CANVAS. - Provide a copy of the student self-evaluation form, their most recent curriculum vitae, and a blank copy of the advisor portion of the evaluation form to their advisor. - If a student has finalized their thesis committee, they should also send a copy of the student self-evaluation form and their most recent curriculum vitae to their committee. - Arrange a time to meet with their advisor to discuss their report. - Students are no longer responsible for submitting the advisor portion of the student progress report to the department.
+- Provide a copy of the student self-evaluation form, their most recent curriculum vitae, and a blank copy of the advisor portion of the evaluation form to their advisor. - If a student has finalized their thesis committee, they should also send a copy of the student selfevaluation form and their most recent curriculum vitae to their committee. - Arrange a time to meet with their advisor to discuss their report. - Students are not responsible for submitting the advisor portion of the student progress report to the department.
 This portion of the report will be submitted by the advisor at their discretion.